Create and update resources

 Let’s look at an example YAML file that creates the Decodable resources required to establish a connection between two Apache Kafka topics.
 It defines four resources: a secret containing our Apache Kafka password, a stream, and two connections: one to receive data from one Kafka topic and another to send data to another Apache Kafka topic.

 1. Create the required resources.
-In this step, we’ll create a secret for our connection, configure a source and sink connection, and create a stream to transport data between these connections.
+In this step, we’ll define a secret for our connection, configure a source and sink connection, and define a stream to transport data between these connections.

 ---